 This post covers various aspects of Requirements Analysis such as requirements analysis definition, its process, and various requirements analysis techniques.

 What is Requirements Analysis?

 Requirements Analysis is the process of defining the expectations of the users for an application that is to be built or modified.
 It involves all the tasks that are conducted to identify the needs of different stakeholders.
 Therefore requirements analysis means to analyze, document, validate and manage software or system requirements.

-The requirements analysis process involves the following steps:
+The software requirements analysis process involves the following steps/phases: